phpmyadmin/phpmyadmin/glossary.rst

     OS X
       look at .

-    PDF (Portable Document Format)
+    PDF
-      a file format developed by Adobe Systems for representing two dimensional documents in a device independent and resolution independent format.
+      Portable Document Format is a file format developed by Adobe Systems for representing two dimensional documents in a device independent and resolution independent format.

     PEAR
       the PHP Extension and Application Repository.